 - The defendant was angry when the plaintiff wouldn't do that.
 So, he decided to delay the stock issue that had been promised and even got the plaintiff to agree to the delay.
 The defendant agreed on the condition that the defendant would get the tax write-off from the losses of the S-corporation.

 - In the end, the defendant fired the plaintiff without ever issuing the shares that had been promised.
 As a result, the judgment for the plaintiff regarding the breach of fiduciary duty, referring the debts of the business that the plaintiff hadn't paid off, was reversed by the Supreme Court on the basis that the plaintiff had no duties because the plaintiff was never a shareholder as had been promised.

 If you need help with a stock assignment agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.